 You will do at least three experiments (you can do more if there are extra cells available) in which you stimulate fluo-4-loaded cells with one of the three ligand solutions.
-All groups should use undiluted $10~\mu M$ ATP for the first stimulation.
+All groups should use undiluted 10 μ M ATP for the first stimulation.
 After that, you can choose what stimuli and concentrations you want to use.
-Each group should choose different concentrations of stimuli for subsequent experiments.
+Each group should choose different stimuli for subsequent experiments.
 We will compare results of these different experiments at the end of the second day of this module.
 There will be a sheet with the three different ligands listed.
-You should write in your selections and the concentration you are using so that other lab groups can choose a different combination.

-- The first addition will be 750 $\mu$ L of 10 $\mu$ M ATP for all groups. - The second addition should be for another ligand, bradykinin or vasopressin, at a concentration not already used by any group. - The third addition should be for any of the 3 ligands at a concentration not already used by any group.
+- The first addition will be 750 μ L of 10 μ M ATP for all groups. - The second addition should be for another ligand, bradykinin or vasopressin, at a concentration not already used by any group. - The third addition should be for any of the 3 ligands, at a different concentration than your previous trial.

 Start with fluo-4-loaded cells.
-Be sure that there is $750 \,\mu\text{L}$ of buffer in the Petri dish (so that the additions are all consistent one to the next).
-Use a $10\times$ or $40\times$ lens.
-You need to have enough fluorescence signal to take an image series without much photobleaching, so the $10\times$ lens might not have a large enough NA.
+Be sure that there is 750 μ L of buffer in the Petri dish (so that the additions are all consistent one to the next).
+Use a 10× or 40× lens.
+You need to have enough fluorescence signal to take an image series without much photobleaching, so the 10× lens might not have a large enough NA.
 You'll just have to see what works for you.
 Find a nice group of cells, preferably with 5 or more in the field of view.
 (The cells are all individuals, and will respond differently to the same stimulus.
 This is best seen when there are lots of cells to observe.)
 Set up the imaging so that you are using 2×2 or 4×4 binning.
 You want the image exposure time to be a lot less than the 2 sec interval between images for timelapse collection.
 Pay very close attention to the image brightness.
 Remember that the fluo-4 will get a lot brighter as $[Ca^{2+}]i$ increases.
 The brightest pixels in the image may be as much as 100 times brighter.
 Because the camera saturates at a signal of 4095, you should keep the maximum pre-stimulus fluorescence signal at 400 or below.
 (The maximum camera signal value can be found at the lower right in the Micro-Manager window.)
 If you have questions about this, ask an instructor.